Blog

 Dear 1199SEIU Members,

-To stay up to date, please verify your contact information so we can reach you with the latest programs and resources.
-You can visit www.1199SEIUBenefits.org/member-contact-form to make sure we have your current information.
+To help us keep you informed, please verify your contact information to ensure we can reach you with news about the latest programs and resources.

 In good health,